 Pelican kayaks are made from a two-part mold, pieced together and built out of a high-grade polyethylene that is layered three times to make it durable as well.
 While Pelican chose a cost-effective way to build, their Kayaks are very well made with a great price point.

 We are noticing that all recreational product sales are trending higher than normal again this year.
 We are being advised by our manufactures that with the high demand in product and manufacturing constraints, they will not be able to fulfill additional orders for dealers more than likely this year.
-With that said, whether your purchasing from our company or others, we suggest not waiting and purchase while you have a great selection.
+With that said, whether your buying a kayak from our company or others, we suggest not waiting and purchase while you have a great selection.
 At St Croix Dock, our staff can help with all your kayak needs and paddles….
 Oh yes, don’t forget your paddle!
-Stop in or give us a call today!
+Stop in or give us a call today to buy a kayak!